Tamsulosin Sandoz® SR

 All medicines have benefits and risks.
 In deciding to prescribe Tamsulosin Sandoz SR for you, your doctor has weighed the risk of taking Tamsulosin Sandoz SR against the benefit it is expected to have for you.

 Your doctor has prescribed Tamsulosin Sandoz SR for BPH.
 Tamsulosin Sandoz SR does not treat prostate cancer.
 BPH and prostate cancer may have similar symptoms.
 A man can have prostate cancer and BPH at the same time.
 You should be checked for prostate cancer before you start Tamsulosin Sandoz SR. It is recommended that men be checked for prostate cancer once a year, from 50 years of age onwards.
 These checks should continue while you are on Tamsulosin Sandoz SR.

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

 Tell your doctor if you have or have had any of the following medical conditions:

 - dizziness and lightheadedness (low blood pressure)

-- are allergic to Tamsulosin Sandoz (or any of the ingredients (see 'Ingredients')
+- are allergic to Tamsulosin Sandoz SR (or any of the ingredients (see 'Ingredients')